-- 5. Make sure that the Enable VPN Service check box is selected. - Specify any VPN service settings on the page.
-For more information, see Specify VPN service in the router on page 122. - 7.
+- Select ADVANCED > Advanced Setup > VPN Service.
+The VPN Service page displays. - 5.
+Make sure that the Enable VPN Service check box is selected. - Specify any VPN service settings on the page.
+For more information, see Specify VPN service in the router on page 109. - 7.
 Click the For Windows button to download the OpenVPN configuration files. - 8.
 Visit https://openvpn.net/community-downloads/ to download the OpenVPN client utility.